sushilrajeeva/CrackingCodingPrep/JAVA_INTERVIEW/InterviewQuestions.md

     The key insight is understanding reference vs object - variables in methods store either primitive values directly or references pointing to heap objects.
 This affects performance, memory usage, and equality comparisons.

-# Question 13: s it possible to make an array volatile?
+# Question 13: is it possible to make an array volatile?
 # Solution:

     You cannot make array elements volatile in Java, only the array reference itself.
 When you declare 'volatile int[] array', the reference to the array is volatile, meaning assignment of a new array is immediately visible to all threads.
 However, modifications to individual array elements are not volatile.